$3,325,000

 Claims

-The Perecman Firm, P.L.L.C., filed suit against the premises owner, tenant, and general contractors alleging that the defendants negligently failed to provide a safe workplace in violation of the NY Labor Law.
+The Perecman Firm, filed suit against the premises owner, tenant, and general contractors alleging that the defendants negligently failed to provide a safe workplace in violation of the NY Labor Law.

 It was further alleged that the plaintiff’s injury resulted from an elevation hazard as defined by Labor Law § 240(1), and that the plaintiff was not provided appropriate, safe equipment as required by the statute.
 Plaintiff’s counsel claimed that the 65-pound form had not been secured and that the incident could have been prevented had the plaintiff been provided a hoist, sling, or similar equipment.